Robert Hand

-Robert Sterling Hand is an American astrologer, historian, and writer.
+Robert Sterling Hand (born December 5, 1942) is an American astrologer, historian, and writer.

 Early life

 Robert Hand was born in Plainfield, New Jersey, and grew up in Orleans, Massachusetts.
 He began studying astrology at the age of 17.
 His father, Wilfred Hand, was a specialist in cosmobiology and heliocentric astrology, and used astrological charts to forecast changes in the stock market, and taught his son the basics of casting astrological charts.
 Hand went to Brandeis University, where he earned a B.A. in Intellectual History in 1965.
 He then went on to Princeton University and left before receiving a degree to pursue astrology as a full-time profession in 1972.

 Career

-Hand began writing programs for microcomputers in 1977 with a desire to bring the benefits of fast and accurate calculations to the practice of astrology.
+Early in his career, Hand wrote books on astrology and started a company that developed computer programs for astrologers.
+He began writing programs for microcomputers in 1977 with a desire to bring the benefits of fast and accurate calculations to the practice of astrology.
 Out of this effort, he founded Astro-Graphics Services in 1980 which later become Astrolabe, Inc.